Music Tuition - Years 4 to 8

-At Medbury we are able to offer tuition in the following: Cello, Clarinet, Saxophone, Flute, Trumpet, Cornet, Trombone, French Horn, Drum Kit, Piano (classical, modern and jazz), Keyboard, Guitar (electric, bass, acoustic), Ukulele, Violin, Viola, Vocal.
+At Medbury we are able to offer tuition in the following: Cello, Clarinet, Saxophone, Flute, Trumpet, Cornet, Trombone, French Horn, Drum Kit, Piano (classical, modern and jazz), Guitar (electric, bass, acoustic), Ukulele, Violin, Viola, Vocal.

 - How old should my son be before he begins learning an instrument?

 Readiness for music tuition should be in consultation with the Director of Music, Teachers and Parents.